 Figure 9: Optimum cooperative detection on an AWGN channel for different values of L, with SNR=-3 dB and N=4

+A “CONCLUSION” is needed ….
+[Is there significant improvement in weak signal conditions?
+If not, the reader should not be left with any false impressions]

 Minimum required adjacent channel leakage ratio for WSDs (Issue A3)